execaman/node-yt-cipher/README.md

 ## Setup

 - Clone this repository
-- Run `npm run submodule` to clone the ejs submodule
+- Run `npm run sync:mods` to bring submodules
 - Run `npm install` to install all dependencies
 - Configure the service in `.env` and run `npm start`